dapr/docs/howto/setup-monitoring-tools/setup-fluentd-es-kibana.md

 ## Install Fluentd

-1. Install config map and fluentd as a daemonset
+1. Install config map and Fluentd as a daemonset

-> Note: If you are running fluentd in your cluster, please enable the nested json parser to parse JSON formatted log from Dapr.
+> Note: If you are running Fluentd in your cluster, please enable the nested json parser to parse JSON formatted log from Dapr.

 ```bash
 kubectl apply -f ./fluentd-config-map.yaml
 kubectl apply -f ./fluentd-dapr-with-rbac.yaml
 ```

-2. Ensure that fluentd is running as a daemonset
+2. Ensure that Fluentd is running as a daemonset

 ```bash
 kubectl get pods -n kube-system -w